AustralianDiabetesCouncil/wp-bootstrap/README.md

 - Migrate add to home.js from the current website

 Soundcloud
-- Make a field in all education articles to embed a soundcloud file.
+- Make a field in all education articles to embed a soundcloud files.
 These files should be listed under resouces by type: audio

 Widgets